CRI-Biocore/functional_enrichment_analysis_2025_workshop/README.md

 ## 4. Hands-on: Running Analysis with R Scripts

 For participants preferring programmatic approaches, we provide R scripts demonstrating GSOR analysis.
-This hands-on session will show participants how to reproduce application-based analysis programmatically.
+This hands-on session will show participants how to reproduce application-based analysis programmatically for single and multiple gene sets respectively.

 > **Note:** Participants may run these applications directly on `randi` via X11 forwarding with RStudio, or locally with an R installation.